Bainan777/CSE312-Project/README.md

 4. Make a post on your first account.
 5. Click on your username on your newly-made post.
 6. Check if you're redirected back to your own profile page.
-7. Check if you're still able to edit your profile, whether by changing your profile picture or editing your card contents.
+7. Check that you're still able to edit your profile, whether by changing your profile picture or editing your card contents.
 8. Swap to your 2nd account and make a post there.
 9. From your first account, refresh the page and click on the username of the 2nd post made.
 10. Check if you're redirected to that user's profile page, but are unable to edit it.